yale-redcap/yes3-exporter/README.md

 Our vision for the Yale Study Support Suite (YES3) is to provide an ‘off-the-shelf’ suite of external modules within REDCap that features popular, high-utility software tools to meet a wide variety of clinical research needs.

-# Configuration Settings
+# Configuration

-## Global Configuration
+## System Configuration

-The YES3 Exporter performs daily tasks, such as removing old export backups.
+The YES3 Exporter performs daily tasks, such as removing old export backups and emailing activity reports.
 By default, daily housekeeping tasks are run at 11 minutes past midnight, but an administrator can specify a different time to run these tasks.

 To configure, go to Control Panel -> External Modules -> Manage -> Yes3 Exporter ->Configure

+The time and results of the most recent daily housekeeping run for all projects are displayed in the YES3 Exporter system configuration page.

 ## Project Configuration

-Only users with project design and setup rights can configure the External Module Settings in the project.
+Only users with project design and setup rights can configure the External Module Settings for a project.

+Project settings include rules for retaining export specification backups, whether and where to send daily log reports, and settings for host filesystem exports.

+The date and result of the latest housekeeping run for the project are displayed in the Project Settings.

 To configure, go to External Modules -\> Manage -\> Yes3 Exporter -\>Configure

-### Daily Log Report
+### Daily Activity Log Report

-When enabled, you can designate one email address that will receive a daily summary of export activity including: (1.) date and time of report, (2.)
-REDCap project information, and (3.) details about export activity in last 24 hours.
+When enabled, you can designate one email address that will receive a daily summary of project export activity including: (1.) date and time of report, (2.)
+REDCap project information, and (3.) details about download and export activity in the last 24 hours.

 To disable the daily log report, you may change the email notification setting to “no” at any time.

 ### Host File System Exports

-Data can be exported to a designated host file system (i.e. automounting to secure institutional file shares) which, among other things, is intended to support Datamart integration.
+YES3 Exporter "payloads" can be written to a designated host file system folder (i.e. automounting to secure institutional file shares) which, among other things, is intended to support Datamart integration.
 To safeguard data security, enabling this setting requires approval by a REDCap administrator.

+> A payload consists of exported data, a comprehensive data dictionary and an information file having details about the export and project.
+See the Technical Guide for more information on YES3 Exporter payloads and datamart considerations.

 ### Backup Retention

-Export specifications (i.e. templates) can be rolled back and restored to a prior saved version.
-By default, 20 generations are retained.
+Export specifications can be rolled back and restored to a prior saved version.
+By default, 20 generations are retained, but you may choose to retain more or all generations.

-# Overview
+# YES3 Exporter Overview

 ## Components